Things To Do

 To see Myrtle Beach in a completely different way, be sure to plan a ride or two on the SkyWheel, located on the oceanfront boardwalk.
 You and your family will sit high above the Atlantic Ocean in a climate-controlled glass gondola with panoramic views of downtown Myrtle Beach and beyond.
 The attraction is open year-round and each night one million lights strategically placed on the wheel deliver an amazing show.
 Day or night, this is something your entire family will love.

-New to the beach this year is WonderWorks, a “museum for the mind,” located at Broadway at the Beach.
+WonderWorks, a museum for the mind,” located at Broadway at the Beach.
 With over 100 hands-on exhibits,laser-tag area, ropes course and zip-lines, you can visit the attraction over and over and still discover something new.
 An Anti-Gravity Tunnel, Hurricane Shack, 360 Degree Bikes and Roller Coaster Simulators are just a few of the exhibits you and your kids will love.
 WonderWorks truly offers an exhibit for all ages.

 Perhaps one of the most visited attractions at the beach, Ripley’s Aquarium is an ocean of fun for everyone.”
 The shark tunnel provides an unbelievable look at several species of sharks, fish and sea turtles.
 Enjoy a hands-on experience with sting rays and horseshoe crabs or take a look at the living gallery for an in depth look at species you’ve never even heard of.
 Exhibits are updated regularly so each visit is never the same.
 The aquarium is open year-round at is located at Broadway at the Beach.
 Check out www.ripleysaquariums.com to for more information on the latest exhibits.